Insider Purchases Taking Advantage Of The Recent Downturn - Weekly Update (04/17/20 - 04/23/20)

 (Source: Robbe Delaet)

-Last favourites pick performances
+Last favourite pick performances

 To give an indication on the type of stocks that I prefer and their performance since my recommendation, I included a list of my favourite picks during the last week: